dolie/FlySkyI6-wiki/Setup-Plank.md

 My plank wing is pretty aerobatic, and I tend to overcontrol it when flying high in thermals.
 So I decided to use a previously unused rudder stick as another, low-rate, aileron input.
-That way I can completely control it with rudder stick only, gliding in thermal, and also to have the left stick to "do something" as I expect when flying 4-channel planes.
+That way I can completely control the plane with rudder stick only, gliding in the thermal, and also to have the left stick to "do something" as I expect from flying 4-channel planes.

 ## Setup